 Other Interesting Reads

-- Clear communication: Managers need to communicate their expectations, goals, and feedback effectively to their employees.
+- Expectation and goal-setting: Managers need to communicate their expectations, goals, and feedback effectively to their employees.
 Verbal communication helps to ensure everyone is on the same page and working towards the same objectives.

 - Conflict resolution: It is an important tool for resolving conflicts and negotiating solutions in the workplace.
 Managers need to be able to listen to different perspectives, clarify misunderstandings, and find mutually beneficial solutions.